gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 ![Greeting](../../../assets/mono-to-micro-part-2/goal.png)

-Flow the steps below to create a path based route.
+Follow the steps below to create a path based route.

 **1. Obtain hostname of monolith UI from our Dev environment**